Medicinal Chemistry (MSc)

 There are opportunities for you to gain hands-on experience within a medicinal chemistry team during your research project.

-When you are applying for this course, please include information on why you are interested in medicinal chemistry in your personal statement.
+Please include information on why you are interested in medicinal chemistry in your personal statement (do not exceed 500 words).
 Specific details such as your future aspirations, and how your educational or professional background makes you a suitable applicant are welcomed.
 We do not accept generic statements.

 Find out more about English language requirements.